 I was in Norway in the summer and it was my celebration trip of an important moment in my life.
 I was glad to share it with my family and good friends!
-My friends and I visited Norway – a country that is famous for its breathtaking natural sceneries and phenomenon, from Fjords, alpine mountains, cliffs, waterfalls, northern lights, to so much more.
+My friends and I visited Norway – a country that is famous for its breathtaking natural sceneries and phenomenon, from Fjords, alpine mountains, cliffs, waterfalls, and northern lights, to so much more.

 So one morning, we headed out really early in Bergen in the morning for a full-day Fjordtours glacier hike.
 We booked the trip online, and the tour was on the weekend.
 It was then I realized we were required to redeem tickets at the ticket office before getting on t bus.
 The tricky thing was, we arrived in Bergen at night after the ticket office closed the day before, and the bus left Bergen at 7:25 am, which is 5-minute before the ticket office opened!

 The ticket office is nowhere near the bus stop, and I only realized that when we were at the ticket office at 7:15 am.
 We saw someone in the ticket office, we were waving like mad people outside at the door, and somehow he chose to completely ignore us.
 While we didn’t want to miss the bus, we decided (and it all happened in 10 minutes) to run to the bus station with only our email confirmation (that was printed) and tried to explain what happened.
 We were able to jump off the bus in the end, and the driver was kind enough to let us in… but man, it was a stressful 15 minutes in our lives.